jmirwin1/ticket-lifecycle/README.md

 <h3 align="center">Communication</h3>
 <br />
 <p>
-  Agent John sees this ticket was given a normal priority, but given the level of business impact, he updates the ticket as a Sev-A emergency ticket and reassign it to a System Administrator.
-He makes sure to leave a proper message to systems administrator Jane Doe.
+  Agent John sees this ticket was given a normal priority, but given the level of business impact, he updates the ticket as a Sev-A emergency ticket and reassigns it to a System Administrator.
+He makes sure to leave a proper message to system administrator Jane Doe.
 </p>
 <p>
 <img src="https://i.imgur.com/kLr9fjD.png" alt="Ticket Transfer"/>